aidin36/tocc/libtocc/docs/source/index.rst

 against the ``libunqlite.so``.
 Because *libtocc* depends on it.

 Here's an explanation of what happened.
-First, you need to include ``libtocc/manager.h`` which defines :cpp:class:`libtocc::Manager`, the interface of the *libtocc*.
+First, you need to include ``libtocc.h`` which defines :cpp:class:`libtocc::Manager`, the interface of the *libtocc*.
 All of the Tocc functionalities are accessible through Manager class.
 In its constructor, it gets a path to a directory that it should keeps its files and database.
+After that, we invoked the :cpp:func:`libtocc::Manager::initialize` method.
+It will initialized the path we passed to the *Manager* constructor.
+Now, we can import files using :cpp:func:`libtocc::Manager::import_file` method.
-After that, we invoked the :cpp:func:`libtocc::Manager::import_file` method in order to copy a file from the traditional file system to the tocc-managed file system.
+It will copy a file from
+the traditional file system to the tocc-managed file system.
 It's a photo, and its title is "A Beautiful Portrate".